tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 |                 | personalization_storage | false                                            | Consent Mode personalization_storage value                                               |
 |                 | security_storage        | false                                            | Consent Mode security_storage value                                                      |

-Retrieve the dataLayer values from the dataLayer push that triggered the tag.
+Add event parameters from dataLayer: Retrieve the dataLayer values from the dataLayer push that triggered the tag.
 Those values will be added to the payload automatically.

 ### Advanced settings
 #### Console log
+Disable console log for this specific event if logging is enabled in the Nameless Analytics Client-side config variable.

 ## Troubleshooting and things to keep in mind